ga4gh/vrs/docs/source/appendices/design_decisions.rst

 are even associated with allele frequencies.
 Similarly, a predicted consequence is better associated with an allele than with a variant.

-.. _right-normalize:
+.. _fully-justified:

-Alleles are Right Normalized
+Alleles are Fully Justified
-@@@@@@@@@@@@@@@@@@@@@@@@@@@@

-**TODO: update to discuss our WIP of SPDI algorithm (BOCA)**
+@@@@@@@@@@@@@@@@@@@@@@@@@@@

-In order to standardize the presentation of sequence variation, the VR specification requires that Alleles be right normalized (aka shifted or shuffled) using the `vt algorithm`_.
-Furthermore, normalization rules should be identical for all sequence types; although this need not be a strict requirement, there is no reason to normalize in different directions based on sequence type.
+In order to standardize the presentation of sequence variation, the VR specification requires that Alleles be fully justified from the description of the NCBI `Variant Overprecision Correction Algorithm (VOCA)`_.
+Furthermore, normalization rules should be identical for all sequence types; although this need not be a strict requirement, there is no reason to normalize using different strategies based on sequence type.

-The choice of algorithm was relatively straightforward: vt is well-documented, published, easily understood, easily implemented, and covers a wide-range of cases.
+The choice of algorithm was relatively straightforward: VOCA is published, easily understood, easily implemented, and covers a wide range of cases.

-The choice to right normalize is more contentious.
+The choice to fully justify is a departure from other common variation formats.
 The HGVS nomenclature recommendations, originally published in 1998, require that alleles be right normalized `(3' rule)`_ on all sequence types.
-The Variant Call Format (VCF), released as a PDF specification in 2009, made the conflicting choice to write variants `left (5') normalized`_ and anchored with the previous nucleotide.
+The Variant Call Format (VCF), released as a PDF specification in 2009, made the conflicting choice to write variants `left (5') normalized`_ and anchored to the previous nucleotide.

-Several factors contributed to requiring right alignment in VR:

-* Right-normalized alleles on transcript and protein sequences are likely closer to their biological consequences than their left-normalized counterparts.
-By convention, sequences are written in the order of biological processing: 5'-to-3' for genomic sequences and for transcript sequences (regardless of strand), and N-to-C for protein sequences.
-Broadly speaking and with exceptions, the consequences of variation occur on the downstream end of processing.
-For example, a right-shifted insertion allele that induces a downstream stop codon is always closer to the consequence (termination of transcription) than its left-shifted counterpart.

-* Related to, but distinct from, the above factor is that it is often easier for humans to understand certain sequence changes at their downstream locations.
-For example, most biologists likely imagine a trinucleotide repeat as extending from the downstream end rather than being inserted upstream.
-While the information content is clearly the same regardless of the mechanism or representation, there is nonetheless a strong bias toward envisioning variation on the rightmost position.
-While consistency with Alleles written according HGVS recommendations was not a factor, it is an advantage of this design choice.
+Fully-justified alleles represent an alternate approach.
+A fully-justified representation does not make an arbitrary choice of where a variant truly occurs in a low-complexity region, but rather describes the final and unambiguous state of the resultant sequence.

 .. _interbase-coordinates-design: